-JR: If you get past like the first fifteen-feet, then you don't get that flab anymore.
+JR: Well after you get past like the first fifteen feet, then you don't get that flap anymore.
 It's more than like a wall.
-It's like a screen door blown in the wind on the end so it flips around and the net will collapse around them.
-But once you close that door, now it's a wall and it's tough for the fish to get stuck.
-So, at the fifteen-feet on the net, it's pretty much just a solid wall again.
+It's like a screen door blowing in the wind on the end so it flips around and the net will collapse around them more.
+But once you close that door, now it's a wall and it's tougher for the fish to get stuck.
+So, after fifteen feet on the net, it's pretty much just a solid wall again.

-SW: You had mentioned earlier on about the clammers sort of being territorial at a point, do you have to worry about territorial issues with gill netting?
+SW: You had mentioned earlier on about the clammers sort of being territorial at a point, do you have to worry about territorial issues with gillnetting?